Integrate the Connect SDK into a native iOS app (Objective-C)

 Adding configuration files (Carthage and Swift Package)

-1. Create a new folder named EOCoreSettings.bundle inside your Xcode project's source folder (for example, next to AppDelegate.m).
+1. Inside your Xcode project's source folder (for example, next to AppDelegate.m), create two folders: EOCoreSettings.bundle and TLFResources.bundle.

 cd /Users/admin/Developer/UIKitCatalog/Main